janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 As we can see two different protocols in the same K8s Service definition would result in the creation of 2 forwarding rules in GCP, which has the same fixed price only up to 5 forwarding rule instances, but on top of that every new rule means extra cost.

-A user can ask for an internal TCP/UPD Load Balancer via a K8s Service definition that also has the annotation `cloud.google.com/load-balancer-type: "Internal"`.
-Forwarding rules are also part of the GCE Internal TCP/UPD Load Balancer architecture, but in case of Internal TCP/UPD Load Balancer it is not supported to define different forwarding rules with different protocols for the same IP address.
+A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `cloud.google.com/load-balancer-type: "Internal"`.
+Forwarding rules are also part of the GCE Internal TCP/UDP Load Balancer architecture, but in case of Internal TCP/UDP Load Balancer it is not supported to define different forwarding rules with different protocols for the same IP address.
 That is, for Services with type=LoadBalancer and with annotation `cloud.google.com/load-balancer-type: "Internal"` this feature would not be supported.

 #### IBM Cloud

-The VPC Load Balancer supports only TCP.
+The IBM Cloud CPI implementation supports TCP.
+UDP and SCTP protocol values in K8s Services, and it supports mutiple protocols in a Service.
+The IBM CLoud CPI creates VPC Load Balancer in a VPC based cluster and NLB in a classic cloud based cluster.

+The VPC Load Balancer supports TCP and HTTP, and it is possible to create TCP and HTTP listeners for the same LB instance.
+UDP is not supported.

+The VPC LB pricing is time and data amount based, i.e. the number of protocols on the same LB instance does not affect it.

-NLB supports both TCP and UDP.
+NLB supports TCP and UDP.
 The usage of NLB does not have pricing effects, it is part of the IKS basic package.

 #### OpenStack

-The OpenStack CPI both UDP and TCP in Service definitions and can configure the Octavia listeners with the protocols defined in the Service.
+The OpenStack CPI supports TCP, UDP, HTTP(S) in Service definitions and can configure the Octavia listeners with the protocols defined in the Service.
-Octavia supports TCP and UPD on listeners, an own listener must be configured for each protocol.
+Octavia supports TCP, UDP and HTTP(S) on listeners, an own listener must be configured for each protocol.

 #### Oracle Cloud

-Oracle Cloud supports only TCP as L4 protocol in its LB solution.
+Oracle Cloud supports TCP, HTTP(S) protocols in its LB solution.
+The Oracle CPI also supports thse protocols in he K8s Service definitions.

+The pricing is based on time and capacity: https://www.oracle.com/cloud/networking/load-balancing-pricing.html

 #### Tencent Cloud

-The Tencent Cloud CPI supports both UDP and TCP in Service definitions and can configure the CLB listeners with the protocols defined in the Service.
+The Tencent Cloud CPI supports TCP, UDP and HTTP(S) in Service definitions and can configure the CLB listeners with the protocols defined in the Service.
-The Tencent Cloud CLB supports TCP and UPD on listeners, an own listener must be configured for each protocol.
+The Tencent Cloud CLB supports TCP, UDP and HTTP(S) listeners, an own listener must be configured for each protocol.
 The number of listeners does not affect CLB pricing.
 CLB pricing is time (day) based and not tied to the number of listeners. https://intl.cloud.tencent.com/document/product/214/8848